 Ratatouille RecipeRatatouille is a traditional French dish made of eggplants, tomatoes and zucchini.
 It's often served as a side dish with lamb or other meats or poultry — even fish.
-It's also a hearty meal served over rice or couscous.
-This version uses zucchini, yellow squash and toasted pine nuts.
+Served over rice or couscous, it makes a hearty meal.
+This ratatouille recipe uses zucchini, yellow squash and toasted pine nuts.

 Also check out this step-by-step tutorial, how to make ratatouille.

 - 1 large red onion, ½-inch dice